If you interviewed and your visa application was approved, please click here.

 Section 212(a)(1)(A)(i) of the Act prohibits the issuance of a visa to an applicant with a communicable disease of public health significance.
 You should return to the panel physician who conducted your medical examination for appropriate treatment of the medical condition.
 When that condition has improved sufficiently, you may be eligible for a visa.
 At that time, our office will contact you directly for instructions on how to continue with your case.
 Please do not return to our office until you receive information from us.

 The officer is sending my case back to U.S. Citizenship and Immigration Services (USCIS), now what?

 Cases are returned to USCIS for closure or revocation for a number of reasons.
 If this happens, we will explain the next steps and return all your personal documents.
 It can take several months for a petition to be received by USCIS.
 Once a case is returned to USCIS, the case is administratively closed in our office.
 Any further inquiries, including any possible further actions to be taken, should be made directly with the USCIS Service Center where the petition was filed.
 Their contact information is available here.

-I didn’t take action on my case for over a year.
+I did not take action on my case for over a year.

 Section 203(g) of the Immigration and Nationality Act requires intending immigrants to pursue their visa applications within one year from the date they are given official notice to apply for an immigrant visa.
 If the beneficiary fails to take action on the case within a year, the visa petition is temporarily terminated.
 A Notice of Termination is sent (TERMLT-1) if the beneficiary fails to:

 - Submit a DS-260 visa application form